 You still get feedback, and you get paid!

-I know, you’re doing it free because you want to get feedback on your new service.
-It’s not quite ready yet, so you don’t feel like you can charge/
+I know, you’re doing it for free because you want to get feedback on your new service.
+It’s not quite ready yet, so you don’t feel like you can charge.

 Rubbish!
 I was still developing my one-to-one mentoring service and signed up two clients before it hit the world.
 They approached me, and I saw the opportunity to get some feedback on how it would work.
 Yes, I charged less than I normally do, but I still got paid.